-Apple’s iPad mini 5 comes with some solid upgrades and an affordable price point.
+Apple’s iPad mini 5 has a solid list of features and an affordable price point.
 There are some great reasons to make it your next tablet and there are some great reasons to skip it and go with something else.

-If you’re in the hunt for a new tablet in 2020, you’ll want to take a long look at the Apple’s iPad lineup.
-The company released two tablets in early 2019: a 10.5-inch iPad Air 3 and a 7.9-inch iPad mini 5.
-They’re getting older but they’re still worth a look as we push deeper into the year.
+If you’re in the hunt for a new tablet in 2021, you’ll want to take a long look at the Apple’s iPad lineup which includes a 7.9-inch iPad mini 5.
+It’s getting older but the device is still worth a look as we push deeper into the year.

 You don’t have to pay full price if you don’t want to.
 There are some great iPad mini 5 deals that take the price down to an even more affordable price point.

 - 7.9-inch Retina Display with True Tone and wide Color

 - A12 Bionic chip